jbehave/jbehave-osgi/README.md

     karaf> jbehave:run-stories-with-annotated-embedder

 ##EQUINOX

-### Building
+### Building JBehave-OSGi for Equinox
 * because we are using Wiring API that is part of OSGI R4.3, this module will be supported only by Indigo (3.7).

-Equinox module will be built using Eclipse Tycho, that uses _manifest-first_ approach.
-But it requires the common service project, that is build using _pom-first_ approach.
+Equinox module will be built using Eclipse Tycho, that uses _MANIFEST-first_ approach.
+But it requires the JBehave OSGi Service project that is built using _POM-first_ approach.
 The mix of the two methods in same maven reactor is not allowed by Tycho, so you need to separate the build into to phases (steps 1 and 2):

 1) Build the service project